edgexfoundry/edgex-docs/docs_src/microservices/application/sdk/GettingStarted.md

+---
-# Getting Started
+title: App SDK - Getting Started
+---

-## The Application Functions SDK
+# App Functions SDK - Getting Started

 The SDK is built around the idea of a "Functions Pipeline".
 A functions pipeline is a collection of various functions that process the data in the order that you've specified.
-The functions pipeline is executed by the specified [trigger](../microservices/application/Triggers.md) in the `configuration.yaml` .
+The functions pipeline is executed by the specified [trigger](details/Triggers.md) in the `configuration.yaml` .
 The first function in the pipeline is called with the event that triggered the pipeline (ex. `dtos.Event`).
 Each successive call in the pipeline is called with the return result of the previous function.
 Let's take a look at a simple example that creates a pipeline to filter particular device ids and subsequently transform the data to XML:
 ```go
 package main